top of page

 The difference between signs and symptoms in First Aid.

-For example, you can often clearly see when someone is experiencing pain by the look on their face – a sign of injury or trauma – but you may not know their symptoms unless you ask.
+For example, you can often clearly see when someone is experiencing pain by the look they have on their face.
+They may be grimacing or screwing up their face in a funny way or even looking shocked or pale.
+This is a sign of injury or trauma.

-When you see someone experiencing some sort of trauma, injury or other experience that you think may require first aid there are very distinctive things to look for.
+When you encounter someone who might be experiencing some sort of trauma or injury that could require first aid, there are some very distinctive things to look for first.
 These are called signs.

-Put simply, a sign is something you, as the person attempting to provide first aid, can either see, hear, feel or measure.
+Put simply, a sign is something that you can either see, hear, feel or measure.
 You use your own senses to discover these signs.

-Our own eyes can tell us a lot about a potential injury.
-Does the area look swollen or discoloured?
+Our own eyes can tell us a lot about a potential injury to a person.
+For example does the area the person is complaining about look swollen or discoloured?
 If it’s a knee, wrist, ankle etc, how does it look compared to the other one?
 Is the person guarding the area, shielding it or rubbing it?
 Are they sweating or shivering?
 Can you see any blood?

 Touch is another sense that tells us so much.
 Is the area painful to touch?
 Can you feel a raised temperature on the person’s brow?
 Does the limb feel swollen or tight, compared to the other limb?